 Slick advertising and low interest rates are often used to draw you in, so before you sign on the dotted line check the fine print.
 Hidden closing fees, commissions or late charges all add up.

-Some personal loans, for example, charge for changing the repayment terms, while others will hit you with additional fees and charges if you miss a payment.
-If these are rolled into your loan, you’ll also end up paying interest on them, too.
+Some providers, for example, charge for changing the repayment terms, while others will hit you with additional fees and charges if you miss a payment.
+If these are rolled in, you’ll also end up paying interest on them, too.

 Terms and conditions cover everything from the payment period, due date, as well as early or lump-sum payments.
 The exact payment period that’s best for you depends on your own financial circumstances, and your capacity to pay, so look for a provider that best matches your needs.